NpEric360/Realtime_ETL_Pipeline/README.md

 My goal in creating this pipeline was to familiarize myself with setting up and running Kafka on an EC2 instance.
 Therefore, there is no data analysis or visualization of the stored price actions for now.

 SETUP:
+Note: The ipv4 reference of the EC2 instance changes after every restart which requires you to edit server.properties file You can avoid this by assigning an Elastic IP address to that specific EC2 instance.